-Learning in Digital Technologies focuses on further developing understanding and skills in computational thinking such as, precisely and accurately describing problems, and the use of modular approaches to solutions.
+Digital Innovations follows the Australian Digital Technologies curriculum by focusing on further developing understanding and skills in computational thinking such as, precisely and accurately describing problems, and the use of modular approaches to solutions.
 It also focuses on engaging students with specialised learning in preparation for vocational training or learning in the senior secondary years.